X-ray Detector Theory

 Phosphor and rare earth screens were also used in film cassettes to convert the X-rays to light so that the film would expose to a usable density quicker and a patient would get less radiation.
 Also, the opportunity for scatter radiation to expose the film and blur the image was reduced.
 If one thought in digital terms, the signal to noise increased.
 The photonic science of the spectrum of light created also played an important part in the proper conversion of the screen.
 A key feature of the X-ray film screen cassette was that it pressed the screen tightly against the film.
 When the screen became worn or warped, the film would have blurry or out of focus areas on the image because the transfer of light would scatter similar to having a focal spot that is to large.
 Thus the measurement of the homogeneous accuracy of a conversion layer on a cassette is achieved by setting a screen mesh pattern directly on the cassette and exposing it so that you can be assured the image sharpness is the same throughout the entire image.
 This is an important factor with flat panel digital detector that use phosphor screens to keep the resolution at the highest possible level throughout the whole image plane.

 The linear array detector and the flat panel detectors are made up of several photo diodes in a strait line or linear array.
 The first CT machines built used a photomultiplier tubes as the measurement device of the light.
 There are many configurations for photomultiplier circuits.
 When a bias voltage is applied to a photo multiplier tube and it is dark, there is a slight current flow which is called dark current.
 The amplifier section of the circuit has a measured and calibrated gain to null out the dark current because each photomultiplier is slightly different.
 When light hits the photomultiplier, electrons are able to flow to a level that is consistent with the amount if light seen.
 The amplifier then converts the current flow into a voltage.
 The voltage is applied to an analog to digital (A/D) converter such that as the light increases, the signal increases and the digital value increases.
 Thus, the cell will provide us with a digital value corresponding to the light that is applied to it.
 In an 8 bit system the value of 1111 1111 binary or 255 decimal would be maximum light and 0000 0000 binary or 0 decimal would be minimum light.
 The same holds true for 12 bits or 16 bits etc...
 Today the photo multiplier tube has been replaced by the photo diode; they are much smaller and do not require as much circuitry to achieve a functional signal.
-The photo diode will conduct harder as light increases and one of them are contained in each of the pixels.
+The photodiode or phototransistor will conduct harder as light increases.
+One photodiode is contained in each of the pixels.
 Each pixel measures the light that is present.
 The variables involved with the conversion of X-rays to usable light are vast and require precise attention to each stage of the conversion.

 Detector Quantum Efficiency (DQE)